mcclure/lovr-ent/README.md

 * Modified versions of the [CPML](https://github.com/excessive/cpml) (vector math) and [Penlight](https://github.com/stevedonovan/Penlight) (classes and various Lua utilities) libraries
 * My [namespace.lua](https://bitbucket.org/runhello/namespace.lua) library

 A map of all included files is in [contents.txt](lua/contents.txt).
-The license information is (here)[LICENSE.txt].
-I have a page with more LÖVR resources (here)[https://mcclure.github.io/mermaid-lovr/].
+The license information is [here](LICENSE.txt).
+I have a page with more LÖVR resources [here](https://mcclure.github.io/mermaid-lovr/).

 # Why use this?